Traffic management

 • congestion management measures.

-How will regulators assess whether traffic management measures should be considered “reasonable”?
+How will regulators assess whether traffic management measures should be considered ‘reasonable’?

-BEREC considers that categories of traffic could be defined, for example, by reference to application layer protocol or generic application type, but only in so far as:
+BEREC considers that categories of traffic could be defined, for example, by reference to application layer protocol or generic application type, but only insofar as:

 • this requires objectively different technical QoS;